RGreinacher/TelegramPostillonBot/README.md

 ## Change the data source - what is Postillon?!

 You can easily substitute the Postillon Newsticker with a data source you like, just have a look at `respond_to_request()`.
-To be exact on this, have a look at the `create_newsticker_response()` method.
+This is the only line where the code is Postillon specific (this and the `DataManager()` class; it sores the headlines - but this should not be a problem if you want to play around with the basic Telegram bot API structure).

 ## TODO

-The `PostillonCrawler()` class is a relict of an old quote-of-the-day server I did years ago.
-I will update and clean it up if there is some time left.
-Help me, if you like :)

 - use BeautifulSoup to extract the Postillon newsticker
-- recognize an ID of the `chat_id` who is requesting to avoid the global "current-headline-pointer"
 - Provide a webserver interface for enabling Telegram's webhook service

 ***

 # OpenSource & Inspiration:

-Of course thank you Postillon for your great work!
+Thank you Postillon for your great work!
+And thank you Telegram for your messenger and the bot API!

 *Telegram Postillon Bot* got inspiration from the following OpenSource project:

 - [OmNomNom](https://github.com/ekeih/OmNomNom), a Telegram bot serving the current menus of TU Berlin cantines.

 ## Contribution & Contributors

 I'd love to see your ideas for improving this project!
-The best way to contribute is by submitting a pull request or a [new Github issue](https://github.com/RGreinacher/SleepServer/issues/new). :octocat:
+The best way to contribute is by submitting a pull request or a [new Github issue](https://github.com/RGreinacher/TelegramPostillonBot/issues/new). :octocat:

 ***